Trello

 What happened with Trello's 2025 redesign?

-In August 2025, Atlassian rolled out a major Trello redesign that removed the left sidebar, hid board navigation behind extra clicks, and buried card actions in menus.
+Atlassian rolled out a major Trello redesign starting May 22, 2025, removing the left sidebar, hiding board navigation behind extra clicks, and burying card actions in menus.
 User backlash was severe.
-The Register reported it as potentially the "worst redesign in tech history," and the Atlassian community thread had nearly 200 complaints.
-An Atlassian product manager acknowledged they were "changing Trello to become an entirely different product."
+By August, The Register reported it as potentially the "worst redesign in tech history," and the Atlassian community thread had nearly 200 complaints.
+Atlassian product manager Victor Dronov acknowledged they were "changing Trello to become an entirely different product."

 What are Monday.com's AI agents?

-In March 2026, Monday.com launched AI agent infrastructure that allows external AI agents (from Anthropic, OpenAI, Microsoft, Google, and others) to sign up, authenticate, and operate within the Monday platform.
+On March 11, 2026, Monday.com launched AI agent infrastructure that allows external AI agents (from Anthropic, OpenAI, Microsoft, Google, xAI, and others) to sign up, authenticate, and operate within the Monday platform.
 Agents can organize projects, update workflows, trigger automations, and generate reports.
-Monday also launched Agentalent.ai, a marketplace for enterprises to discover and hire AI agents for defined business roles.
+The platform uses HATCHA, an open-source reverse CAPTCHA, to verify AI agents during signup.
+On March 23, 2026, Monday also launched Agentalent.ai, a marketplace for enterprises to discover and hire AI agents for defined business roles.

 Related comparisons: